 The work was shown to the LIVE concert both in person and virtually.
 After the performance of the piece the artwork was auctioned off!
 See the creation of the work with the link below!
 I wanted to thank Maestro John Genaro Devlin for thinking of me and for being so creative and thoughtful with his concert series and opportunities!

 Also back in November 2020 was my annual solo show!
-It was barely seen for numerous reasons.
+It was only seen by a handful of people.
 I’ve decided to add far larger anchor pieces and have a new show that can be seen within the next couple of years.
 The show was titled The Conductor Envisioned!
 The Conductor Envisioned features visual personifications of 20 conductors.
 Instead of following the exacting physical tempo motions, I wanted to capture the conductor’s personality and visualize their communication style by providing an iconic visual aesthetic, that personifies the energy, shape and philosophy of what they bring to their conducting.
 For more information, visit my ‘exhibition page.’